saurabh-dhawan/kiwigpt/content/posts/20250817-tec-rfi-vibe-coding.md

 **Why I did this:** to test how far a single person can go from **RFI → product** using vibe coding + AI helpers.

+## Edit — 27 Aug 2025
+I’ve also expanded this experiment into a more formal vendor-style brief.
+You can read that follow-up here: [Project Brief: TEC Tahatū CV & Cover Letter Builder (Vendor Simulation)](https://www.kiwigpt.co.nz/posts/tahatu-cv-cover-letter-builder/)

 ---

 ## TL;DR